Investing can put your capital at risk. You may get back less than you originally invested.

 If you’ve got one, everything you need to know about endowment policies is explained in this guide.
-If you’re trying to decide whether to get one, our guide titled ‘What are endowment policies?’ is a good place to start.

 If you take out an endowment policy, you’ll pay into it for a period of between 10-25 years.
 When the endowment matures, you’ll usually get a cash lump sum.
 Alternatively, you’ll receive the money to pay off an interest-only mortgage.

 You don’t have to wait until the policy matures to get your cash either, some people decide to sell their endowment policy before it matures.
 In this guide, we look at how this works and explore whether you should sell it, how to sell it, and what tax issues you could face.